TheBuleGanteng/MyFinance50_public/README.md

 *git submodule update --init --recursive*

 This process ensures that your main project uses the specific, updated version of the Custom_FlaskWtf_Filters_and_Validators submodule.

+##### Models.py
+This project uses [SQLAlchemy ORM](https://www.sqlalchemy.org/) to manage database interactions.
+Instructions for updating models.py is as follows:

+1. Migrate via the following command:
+*flask db migrate -m "Description of the changes"*